-The following economic factors currently affect the Town and were considered in developing the 2021 fiscal year budget.
+The following economic factors currently affect the Town and were considered in developing the 2022 fiscal year budget.

-- Building and construction in the Town of Blue River continues to be steady looking into 2021. - More homes are participating and registering for short-term rentals adding to the sales and lodging taxes in addition the collection of online sales looks to be strong. - The Town has developed a capital improvement plan that will help to shape future capital budgets.
+• Building and construction in the Town of Blue River continues to be steady looking into 2022.

+- More homes are participating and registering for short-term rentals adding to the sales and lodging taxes in addition the collection of online sales looks to be strong. - The Town has developed a capital improvement plan that will help to shape future capital budgets.
 In addition to the plan, the Town has developed a long-term strategy for funding capital projects and sustainability.
-The Town is looking at recreation trail development and acquiring open space as part of a long-term vision. - Staffing has fluctuated and the Town has moved to a third-party vendor for building department functions.
+The Town is planning a capital improvement project on Spruce Creek Road for construction in 2023. - Staffing has fluctuated and the Town has moved to a third-party vendor for building department functions.

-The Town's fund balance is \$3,070,894 beginning January 1, 2021 and provides a positive economic outlook for future potential considerations in expanded projects or capital improvements.
+The Town's fund balance is \$3,539,626 beginning January 1, 2022 and provides a positive economic outlook for future potential considerations in expanded projects or capital improvements.